llooker/google_adwords/README.md

 ### Block Info

 This Block is modeled on the schema brough in by Google's [BigQuery Transfer Service](https://cloud.google.com/bigquery/transfer/).
-It will cover many of the core entities involved with the DoubleClick for Publishers offering.
-Depending on how you use the DFP service, you may have additional entities brought in through thge BQ Transfer Service, especially any custom built reports.
+It will cover many of the core entities involved with the Adwoards offering.
+Depending on how you use the Adwords service, you may have additional entities brought in through thge BQ Transfer Service, especially any custom built reports.
 This Block should serve as a great jump start.
 Happy modeling!

 The schema documentation for AdWords can be found in [Google's docs](https://developers.google.com/adwords/api/docs/appendix/reports).
 Please note that your naming might vary slightly.